Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Introduction

-Thus, our work seeks to bridge this gap and focuses on the following question: \textbf{How can we embed adversarial robustness into the dataset distillation process, thereby generating datasets that lead to more robust models?} Motivated by this question, we explore potential methods to accomplish this goal.
+Motivated by this question, we explore potential methods to accomplish this goal.
 As it turns out, it is not as simple as adding adversarial training to the distillation process.
 To find a more consistent method, we study the theoretical connection between adversarial robustness and dataset distillation.
 Our theory suggests that we can directly improve the robustness of the distilled dataset by minimizing the curvature of the loss function with respect to the real data.
-Based on our findings, we propose a novel method, GUARD (Geometric regUlarization for Adversarial Robust Dataset), which incorporates curvature regularization into the distillation process.
+Based on our findings, we propose a novel method, GUARD (\textbf{G}eometric Reg\textbf{u}larization for \textbf{A}dversarially \textbf{R}obust \textbf{D}ataset), which incorporates curvature regularization into the distillation process.
 We then evaluate GUARD against existing distillation methods on ImageNette, Tiny ImageNet, and ImageNet datasets.
 In summary, the contributions of this paper are as follows \begin{itemize} \item Empirical and theoretical exploration of adversarial robustness in distilled datasets \item A theory-motivated method, GUARD, that offers robust dataset distillation with minimal computational overhead \item Detailed evaluation of GUARD to demonstrate its effectiveness across multiple aspects \end{itemize}

-The remainder of this paper is structured as follows.
-In \cref{sec: related_works}, we introduce a range of related works that provide context for our research.
-In \cref{sec: prelim}, we offer a background to our study with a concise overview of dataset distillation, some preliminary results, and a formulation of the robust dataset distillation problem.
-In \cref{sec: methods}, we first explore the theoretical connections between dataset distillation and adversarial robustness, and then introduce the method, GUARD, based on our findings.
-The experiment results and discussions are subsequently detailed in \cref{sec: exp} and \cref{sec: discussion}, and we conclude the paper with a summary in \cref{sec: conclusion}.